By David Joel Miller.

 The marbles (or bead) test.

-Participants in this experiment were shown two jars of beads, one jar contain 85 white beads and 15 black ones.
+Participants in this experiment were shown two jars of beads, one jar contains 85 white beads and 15 black ones.
 The other jar contains 85 black beads and 15 white ones.

 Most psychology experiments are conducted on rats.
 When rats are not available the researchers use the next best thing, college undergraduate students.
 Most “Jumping to conclusions” experiments are conducted on college undergraduates, a group not known for its rationality.